RTimal/LXReorderableCollectionViewFlowLayout/README.md

 License
 =======

-LXReorderableCollectionViewFlowLayout is available under [the MIT license](LICENSE).
+RTReorderableCollectionViewFlowLayout is available under [the MIT license](LICENSE).